 According to the 2014 AAA Foundation for Safety Traffic Safety Culture Index, 9 out of 10 motorists reported distraction was a growing problem.
 Eighty percent said drivers who text and email while the vehicle is in motion are a serious threat to safety and 85 percent said it’s completely unacceptable.
 And yet, more than a third admitted to doing so themselves in the month prior.

-There is a clear disconnect between what people (rightfully) perceive as a problem and the reality of their own contribution to it.What Is Distracted Driving?
+Our Fort Lauderdale lawyers recognize that there is a clear disconnect between what people (rightfully) perceive as a problem and the reality of their own contribution to it.What Is Distracted Driving?